 Over the course of the next fifteen months, Leo and Kathleen Clarke, backed by the support of the Dornays, built up Cluny, refining its business plan, its acquisition strategy, and its creative process.
 The results were eighteen books in the catalog, an emergent presence in the cottage industry of Catholic books, and sufficient promise for the future that Gellert, Leo, and Kathleen, with a strong sense of duty done, were ready to pass the baton.

-Thus, in January 2017, editor-in-chief John Emmet Clarke and chief financial officer Scott Thompson assumed ownership and operation of the company, and in the subsequent months have developed a catalog of one hundred-plus titles, recruited numerous award-winning authors and contributors, and established Cluny as a force to be reckoned with, not only in publishing but also in the work of historical preservation.
+Thus, in January 2017, editor-in-chief John Emmet Clarke and chief financial officer Scott Thompson assumed ownership and operation of the company.
+Since then, Cluny has amassed a catalog of more than three hundred titles, recruited numerous award-winning authors and contributors, and established Cluny as a force to be reckoned with, not only in publishing but also in the work of historical preservation.

 Our Philosophy & process